WLAN-Pi/wlanpi-core/DEBCHANGE_NOTES.md

-# tips for working with debchange
+# Tips for Working with debchange

-## debchange - tool for maintaining the source package changelog file
+## debchange - a tool for maintaining the source package changelog file

-It is recommended to use `debchange` or its alias `dch` to assist in the modification of the changelog.
-You should
+While you could edit the changelog directly, it is recommended to use `debchange` or its alias `dch` to assist in the modification of the changelog.

-If you are using debchange, it is a good idea to set environment variables on your development machine.
+If you are regularly using debchange, it is also a good idea to set environment variables on your development machine.

 If you do not, when `debchange` is invoked, it will automatically author the change with `<user@systemname>` when you should use the `Dale Cooper <special_agent@twinpeaks.com>` format.

-## debchange - usage
+## debchange - usage tips

 ### Create a new version entry